wp-plugins/blip-slideshow/readme.txt

 = 0.3.1 =
 * Fixed bug in parsing SmugMug thumbnails that aren't square
 * For link=full or link=lightbox, will show only SmugMug images smaller than the viewport
-* Scripts and CSS are only loaded on pages with slideshows
+* Scripts and CSS are no longer loaded on pages that don't use Blip
 * @TODO: Mod Slimbox to show images no larger than the browser window

 = 0.3 =